 * Note: Below are listed the major County BHSD psychiatric services.
 For a complete list of available County behavioral health programs and services, see the Santa Clara County Behavioral Health Services web page.

 - QPR (Question, Persuade, Refer) Online Suicide Prevention Course – a FREE one-hour online training available to anyone 18 years of age or older who lives or works in Santa Clara County.
 Learn the signs of suicide, and what to do to help prevent this most preventable of deaths.
-QPR Registration.
+Registration.

 820 Enborg Court